IntentSoftware/docs/articles/howtos/create-new-decorator.md

 Locate the `MyCompany.MyDecoratorModule` and click on the `Install` button (located to the right).

-When you run the Software Factory, you should see the expected change in the `Startup.cs` file.
+The decorator is ready, run the software factory and you should see it showing that `Startup.cs` is to be updated:

 ![Code Generation With Decorator](images/create-new-decorator/CodeGenerationWithDecorator.png)